Zain-Naqvi-tech/ARM-baremetal-CAN-IDS/README.md

 ## Milestone 3: Multi-ECU Bus + Interrupt-Driven Monitor

-Simulate a realistic multi-ECU CAN bus and monitor it live.
+Implement a realistic multi-ECU CAN bus and monitor it live.
 Four ECUs broadcasting on independent schedules.
 The node receiving every frame through interrupts and streaming it to UART on RealTerm

 **TX:** Sends four message objects at their own periods -> RPM (0x100, 500ms), throttle (0x200, 1s), speed (0x300, 2s), and coolant (0x400, 4s).
 Different CANIDs for all